 5.5 Reporting.
 The Committees shall submit regular reports to the Vestry.
 Committees may submit reports to the Vestry requiring action by the Vestry, the Committees shall submit a proposed resolution with that submission for consideration by Vestry and shall supply supporting material for the action sought.
 In the absence of the affirmative vote by Vestry, no proposal shall be considered in the absence of such material.

-5.6 Ex officio membership.
+5.6 Ex Officio Membership.
 The Rector is an ex-officio member of all Committees of the Parish and shall have voice but not vote.

 Article 6: Fiscal Year, Depositors, & Signatures